Greek Turkey Burgers

 So, now that I've gone on and on about making your turkey burgers moist, this is a great chance to customize these to your liking.
 Because, after all, what good is a burger if you aren't going to eat it?

-• These would be great with cheddar or other moist cheeses as well.
-Goat cheese, Monterey jack, buffalo mozzarella... go crazy here.
+• Cheese swaps: These would be great with cheddar or other moist cheeses as well.
+Goat cheese, Monterey Jack, buffalo mozzarella… go crazy here.

-• If you don't want to add cheese, you could add in a couple of tablespoons of olive oil and then the olives and maybe some roasted red peppers as well to keep with the Mediterranean theme.
+• No cheese option: If you don't want to add cheese, mix in a couple of tablespoons of olive oil with the olives and maybe some roasted red peppers to keep with the Mediterranean theme.

-• Add tiny, diced cucumber pieces to the yogurt sauce to make a feta tzatziki or leave it out all together.
+• Tzatziki twist: Add tiny, diced cucumber pieces to the yogurt sauce to make a feta tzatziki, or leave it out altogether.
+This Greek salad dressing is delicious, too!

-• Hummus would be great atop this burger as well.
+• Hummus topping: Hummus would be great atop this burger as well.
 Use it instead of or in addition to the Greek yogurt sauce.

-• Add some herbs — if you don't like dill, try fresh basil, oregano, or thyme.
+• Fresh herb alternatives: If you don't like dill, try fresh basil, oregano, or thyme.

-• If you have the very leanest of ground turkeys, try adding an egg as a binder to keep the meat together as it cooks.
+• Extra binder: If you have the very leanest ground turkey, add an egg to help hold the patties together as they cook.

-• Add in sliced pepperoncini to give your burger a little (or a lot of) zip!
+• Kick of heat: Add sliced pepperoncini to give your burger a little (or a lot of) zip!

-• Pre-cook the red onions with some diced mushrooms, let them cool and add both to the ground turkey burgers before cooking.
+• Veggie boost: Pre-cook the red onions with some diced mushrooms, let them cool, and add both to the ground turkey burgers before cooking.

 Ways to Serve Greek Turkey Burgers

-• Layering it in a toasted bun is the obvious choice — but for a great reason!
+• On a bun: Layering it in a toasted bun is the obvious choice — but for a great reason!
 It's delicious.

-• Try the burger in a lettuce wrap.
+• Lettuce wrap: Try the burger in a lettuce wrap.

-• Serve it right atop a big salad.
+• Salad: Serve it right atop a big green salad or alongside a Greek Salad or Mediterranean Bean Salad!

-• I sometimes slice mine in two and then add it to a tortilla or other low-carb wrap.
+• Tortilla or wrap: I sometimes slice mine in two and then add it to a tortilla or other low-carb wrap.

-• Make mini turkey burger meatballs and then serve these as sliders on tiny little buns.
+• Make it mini: Make mini turkey burger meatballs and then serve these as sliders on tiny little buns.

-• Make them thin like a smash burger and layer them up between your favorite burger toppings.
+• Smash burger: Make them thin like a smash burger and layer them up between your favorite burger toppings.

-• Eat it between two pieces of toast or an English muffin.
+• English muffin: Eat it between two pieces of toast or an English muffin.

-• Use a bread thin or bagel thin if you are watching your carbs but still want the bun.
+• Thin it out: Use a bread thin or bagel thin if you are watching your carbs but still want the bun.

-• Turn them into a healthy rice bowl swapping in the turkey burger for the chicken in this Greek Chicken Bowl recipe.
+• Rice bowl: Turn them into a healthy rice bowl, swapping in the turkey burger for the chicken in this Greek Chicken Bowl recipe.

 You do not want to eat turkey burgers like you might a beef burger.
 There is no "rare" or "medium-rare" option when it comes to poultry.
 Your turkey burger needs to be done all the way through.
 If you're not sure, use a meat thermometer.
 It should read 165 degrees F before it's done.